-Compliance with laws, regulation, policies and processes applicable to the operations of the Commission 2.
+19. Compliance with laws, regulation, policies and processes applicable to the operations of the Commission 32.
 Audit Outcome Definition: The target refers to audit outcomes where all areas are unqualified, with no material reportable matters.
 Purpose/ Importance: The Commission seeks to achieve a clean audit in the financial year, as a demonstration of effective resource management.
 Collection of Data/ Method of Calculation: The achievement of this indicator is denoted by a clean audit opinion from the Auditor General Report regarding the financial period under review.
 The target is measured annually.
-Finance & OTC 20.
-3 3.
-Compliance with BBBEE Legislation Definition: The indicator refers to compliance with BBBEE Legislation.
-Purpose/ Importance: The purpose of the indicator is to ensure that the Commission is compliant with BBBEE Legislation in its processes.
+Finance a OTC & 20.
+33. Compliance with BBEEE Legislation Definition: The indicator refers to compliance with BBEEE Legislation.
+Purpose/ Importance: The purpose of the indicator is to ensure that the Commission is compliant with BBEEE Legislation in its processes.
 Collection of Data/ Method of Calculation Achievement of this target is denoted by the report on instances of compliance noted at the Commission/EXCO meeting.
-Safe and conducive sworking environment for employees No of initiatives to promote compliance with relevant legislation, policies and standards on OHS.
+21. Safe and conducive working environment for employees 34.
+No of initiatives to promote compliance with relevant legislation, policies and standards on OHS.
 Definition: Anticipation, recognition, evaluation, and control of hazard's arising in the Commission offices that could impair the health and wellbeing of our employees and visitors.
-The Commission has an annual OHS compliance plan which denotes quarterly compliance plan (internal).
-CSD of the & legislated).
+The Commission has an annual OHS compliance plan which denotes quarterly compliance plan (internal CSD of the & legislated).
 Commission.
 Purpose/ Importance: The purpose of the indicator is to ensure that the Commission offices comply with the occupational health and safety laws.
 Collection of Data/ Method of Calculation The indicator will be reported to EXCO on a quarterly basis and the cumulative total will be reported at the end of the financial year.
 A quarterly report is issues to report on progress against legislation and/or the OHS Compliance Plan.
 Achievement of this target is denoted by the report on instances of compliance with the OHS Act and the internal OHS compliance plan for the Commission/EXCO.
+22. Digitalisation of key processes at the Commission for improved efficiency.
+35. No. of digitalised key processes of the Commission including processes related to merger regulation.
 Definition: The Commission aims to enhance its efficiency and capability by enhancing its processes to improve the overall organisation performance and stakeholder experience.
-22. Digitalisation of key Digitalisation refers to improvement of the Commission's internal processes at No. of digitalised key and external processing including communication with stakeholders, the processes of the Commission 5. merger filing and complaint filing.
-CSD Commission including processes related for improved to merger regulation.
-Purpose/ Importance: efficiency.
-The purpose of the indicator is to ensure the Commission's operate efficiently and effectively.
+Digitalisation refers to improvement of the Commission's internal and external processing including communication with stakeholders, merger filing and complaint filing.
+Purpose/ Importance: The purpose of the indicator is to ensure the Commission's operate efficiently and effectively.
 The indicator will enable the Commission to minimise human error and to improve its information management.
+CSD